Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 * Can the user start interacting with the content?
 * Is the user interaction pleasant, or is it slow or janky?

-Here are the Google Network Metrics associated with each one of these questions
+Here are the Google Network Metrics associated with each one of these questions.

 * (Did my request for the page go through?)
 First Paint, First Contentful Paint
 * (Has enough content loaded to inform the user their request is being fulfilled) First Meaningful Paint